vikky2vini/notes/vim.md

 ###### Sort lines alphabetically:
 	1. v for visual select
-	2. down arrow to highlight lines
+	2. use arrow keys to highlight lines
 	3. :sort ui

+###### Indent multiple lines:
+    1. v for visual select
+    2. user arrow keys to highlight lines
+    3. type le 4 (to indent 4 spaces)

 ###### Insert output of a command into the file